 Public transportation is reliable and safe.
-If you want to see more of the country within a short time you can also take domestic flights.
+If you want to see more of the country quickly, you can also take domestic flights.

-If your time and budget allows it, I highly recommend exploring Costa Rica by car.
+If your time and budget allow it, I highly recommend exploring Costa Rica by car.

-Read full article: The best way to travel around Costa Rica
+Read the full article: The best way to travel around Costa Rica.

 How to Stay Safe in Costa Rica

-1. Ask at your hotel/ locals about the area
+1. Ask your hotel/ locals about the area

 In almost every city in the world, there are neighborhoods that you should better avoid as a tourist.
-Whenever I go to a new place I ask at my hotel or locals which places are safe to go to and which areas I should better not visit.
+Whenever I go to a new place, I ask my hotel or locals which places are safe to go to and which areas I should better not visit.